ppy/osu-wiki/news/2024/2024-02-29-osumania-7k-world-cup-2024-concludes.md

 ![](/wiki/Tournaments/MWC/2024_7K/img/mwc7k2024-banner.jpg)

 This has been an amazing year so far for the mania 7K community.
-For the **first time ever** there has been a stage above Round of 16 in the official 7K World Cup, and it is so good to see so many new teams apply, qualify, and have their go at the most prestigious 7K tournament of the year.
+For the **first time ever** there has been a stage above Round of 16 in the official 7K World Cup, and it is so good to see so many new teams apply, qualify, and compete in the most prestigious 7K tournament of the year.

 ## Summary